Behavioural Atlas

 Relational architecture

-The architecture was designed from the beginning to scale, for example, adding a new mechanism under a core automatically generates its relational links, colour state, and physics behaviour.
+The system was designed to scale from the start.
+Adding a new mechanism under a core automatically generates its links, its colour, and its physics behaviour.

 Auto-generated behavioural library

-A library page lists all behaviours found in the network, and rather than have this manually hard-coded, it is generated directly from the same relational data structure that powers the 3D graph.
-When a new bias, law, or fallacy is added to the dataset, it automatically appears in the repository, inherits its parent structure, and becomes navigable textually.
+A library page lists every behaviour in the network, generated directly from the same data that powers the 3D graph.
+When a new bias, law, or fallacy is added to the dataset, it appears in the library automatically and inherits its place in the structure.

 Navigation and state logic